 - Expert crews who are committed to their shifts and clients’ overall programs

 - All which adds to better productivity (more meters per shift)

 Major Drilling President and CEO, Denis Larocque, is quoted.
 He explains how specialized drilling includes more than projects completed by a specific drill.
-It also includes work that requires drilling teams to meet the rigorous customer standards of customers such as technical capabilities, operational and safety standards and other related factors.
+It also includes work that requires drilling teams to meet the rigorous customer standards such as technical capabilities, operational and safety standards and other related factors.
 For more than 40 years, Major Drilling has become expert in delivering this service.